 “I want to be that actress that is fighting for all rights,” Rodriguez said in an interview with Variety.
 “I’m obviously fighting for my community simply because I’m trans, and I have to do that, and I do it because that’s my existence.
 I wake up in the morning, and that is my activism.”

-Leading up to her transition, Rodriguez didn’t always have support.
+Before her transition, Mj Rodriguez didn’t always have support.
 She has been excluded from many parts of her community.
 In an interview with NPR she talks about how she’s used this as motivation.

 “There were moments where I was called many derogatory names,” Rodriguez said.
 “I’ve gotten into a couple of fights.
 People have jumped me.
 You know, I’ve had a lot of things happen to me, but I look past those things now and now I’m moving forward.
 I always believe that the experiences that you go through are what make you stronger and what help you push forward through life.”